spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/01-azure-cloud.md

 * Client Secret: Created at Azure console.

+## How to Register Your Azure Cloud Account in Palette

-## To create an Azure cloud account in Palette console
+To create an Azure cloud account in the Palette console

 1. Login to Palette console as **Tenant Admin** and select **Tenant Settings** from the **left main menu**.